-This paper explores a variety of topics related to the question of testing the equality of covariance matrices in multivariate linear models, particularly in the MANOVA setting.
-The main focus is on graphical methods that can be used to address the evaluation of this assumption.
-We introduce some extensions of data ellipsoids, hypothesis-error (HE) plots and canonical discriminant plots and demonstrate how they can be applied to the testing of equality of covariance matrices.
-Further, a simple plot of the components of Box's M test is proposed that shows how groups differ in covariance and also suggests other visualizations and alternative test statistics.
-A multivariate extension of Levene's test of homogeneity of variance is also discussed, which leads to other novel visualizations for equality of covariance matrices within the HE plot framework.
-These methods are implemented and freely available in the heplots and candisc packages for R. Examples from the paper are available in supplementary materials.
+This article explores a variety of topics related to the question of testing the equality of covariance matrices in multivariate linear models, particularly in the MANOVA setting.
+Further, a plot of the components of Box's M test is proposed that shows how groups differ in covariance and also suggests other visualizations and alternative test statistics.
+These methods are implemented and freely available in the heplots and candisc packages for R. Examples from the article and some further extensions are available in the online supplementary materials.